 Tie-Downs: Choosing a trailer with adequate tie-downs is important to secure your boat during transport.
 Look for trailers with multiple tie-down points that are easy to access and use.

 The width of most boat trailers can vary depending on the specific trailer and boat being transported.
 However, in the United States, the legal maximum width for a boat trailer is 8 feet 6 inches (102 inches).
-This includes the width of the boat and any additional equipment that may be attached to the trailer.
-Always check local regulations before purchasing a trailer, and make sure to choose one that is wide enough to support your boat’s size and weight while staying within legal width limits.
+This includes the boat’s width and any additional equipment attached to the trailer.
+Always check local regulations before purchasing a trailer, and choose one that is wide enough to support your boat’s size and weight while staying within legal width limits.

 How long is a 20-foot pontoon boat on a trailer?